wp-plugins/mlb-standings/readme.txt

 To display via sidebar widget:

-1. Go to 'Appearance->MLB Standings' in your admin interface.
+1. Go to 'Appearance->Widgets' in your admin interface.
 2. Under 'Available Widgets' look for 'MLB Standings'.
 3. Drag 'MLB Standings' to the sidebar.
 4. Enter a title for the widget and click the 'Save' button on the bottom of the widget.